hanshanley/no-calm/README.md

 Abstract: QAnon is a far-right conspiracy theory whose followers largely organize online.
 In this work, we use web crawls seeded from two of the largest QAnon hotbeds on the Internet, Voat and 8kun, to build a QAnon-centered domain-based hyperlink graph.
 We use this graph to identify, understand, and learn about the set of websites that spread QAnon content online.
 Specifically, we curate the largest list of QAnon-centered websites to date, from which we document the types of QAnon sites, their hosting providers, as well as their popularity.
 We further analyze QAnon websites’ connection to mainstream news and misinformation online, highlighting the outsized role misinformation websites play in spreading the conspiracy.
 Finally, we leverage the observed relationship between QAnon and misinformation sites to build a highly accurate random forest classifier that distinguishes between misinformation and authentic news sites.
 Our results demonstrate new and effective ways to study the growing presence of conspiracy theories and misinformation on the Internet.

+## Citing our Paper

-## If our lists of sites are useful for your own research, you can cite us with the following BibTex entry:
+If our lists of sites are useful for your own research, you can cite us with the following BibTex entry:

 ```
 @inproceedings{hanley2022no,